tiny-pilot/tinypilot/bundler/README.md

 # Bundler

-The bundler is responsible for creating a single-file distributable, with which TinyPilot can be installed on the target device.
+The bundler is responsible for creating a single-file distributable called “TinyPilot bundle”.

 Note that this repository (`tinypilot`) contains the source code of the TinyPilot web service.
 While the web service is the main component of the TinyPilot software, a complete installation has other TinyPilot-specific dependencies, which reside in separate repositories.